-NatNet's client/server architecture allows client applications to run on the same system as the tracking software (Motive, ARENA or Tracking Tools), on separate system(s), or both.
+NatNet's client/server architecture allows client applications to run on the same system as the tracking software (Motive), on separate system(s), or both.
 The SDK integrates seamlessly with standard APIs (C/C++/.NET), tools (Microsoft Visual Studio) and protocols (UDP/Unicast/Multicast).
 Using the NatNet SDK, developers can quickly integrate OptiTrack motion tracking data into new and existing applications, including custom plugins to third-party applications and engines for real-time streaming.

 Native C++ networking library [headers, static library (.lib) and dynamic import library (.lib/.dll)]

 Managed .NET assembly (NatNetML.dll) for use in .NET compatible clients.

 Sample projects and executables designed to be quickly integrated into your own code.

 .NET interface and sample program (MatNet.m) for live streaming markers, rigid bodies, or skeletons.
 The MatNet sample program works directly with MATLAB core, requiring no additional MATLAB modules.